Yost Ice Arena

-Yost Ice Arena, formerly the Fielding H. Yost Field House, is an indoor ice hockey arena located on the campus of the University of Michigan in Ann Arbor, Michigan.
-It is the home of the Michigan Wolverines men's ice hockey team which plays in the Big Ten Conference.
-The building opened in 1923 and was the home of the men's basketball until the Crisler Center opened in 1967.
-It was converted for use as an ice arena in 1973 and has been home of the men's ice hockey team since then and to the women's ice hockey club team since their establishment in 1994.
+Yost Ice Arena, formerly the Fielding H. Yost Field House, is an indoor ice hockey arena located on the campus of the University of Michigan in Ann Arbor.
+It is the home of the Michigan men's ice hockey team.

+Yost Field House opened in 1923 and was the home of the Michigan men's basketball team until the Crisler Center opened in 1967.
+It was converted into an ice arena in 1973 and has been home of the men's ice hockey team since then.
+It also has been the home of Michigan's women's ice hockey club team since its establishment in 1994.

 History

 Built in 1923 as a field house, the facility is named in honor of Michigan's longtime football coach and athletic director, Fielding H. Yost.
 For many years, it housed the men's basketball team until it relocated to the larger Crisler Arena in 1967.
 It also housed the track teams until 1973.
 In 1973, it was converted into an ice arena, replacing the outdated Michigan Coliseum, and the Michigan hockey team has used it since.
 The University of Michigan's Senior and Collegiate synchronized skating and freestyle teams also practice at Yost.
 In addition, local high school teams, recreational leagues (AAAHA) and the university's intramural hockey league call it home.

 Yost both conceived and oversaw the building of U of M's athletic campus.
 It includes the Michigan Stadium and Yost Field House.
 "The Field House was named for Yost in 1923 based in part on a Michigan Daily-led campaign."

 Yost Ice Arena has hosted NCAA Ice Hockey Tournament games five times in its history, most recently in 2003.
 In 2017, the rink at Yost was named the Red Berenson Rink after former coach Red Berenson in honor of his 33 seasons of coaching Michigan's ice hockey team, and officially dedicated to Berenson on January 5, 2018.

 The Yost Ice Arena was named in his honor.
 In 2021, there were calls to remove his name; and "The President’s Advisory Committee on University History is accepting input on the plan until June 7."
-The University historians who considered the proposal opined: "It determined that Yost's contributions to UM football and athletics were inequitably placed above the “profoundly deep and negative impact he had on people of color.”
+The university historians who considered the proposal opined: "It determined that Yost's contributions to UM football and athletics were inequitably placed above the “profoundly deep and negative impact he had on people of color.”